- SPRING/WINTER 2017 REGISTRATION SCHEDULEOctober 19, 2016 - 9:48 am

 - STATISTICS (PSYCH 107) TUTORINGOctober 14, 2015 - 1:50 pm

 Tutoring is available when classes are in session during the Spring and Fall semesters.
 Tutoring takes place in the Science Building, room E322.
-The following is the schedule for the Fall 2016 semester: Tutoring is free, and no appointment is needed.
-Tutoring begins on Monday, September 12, and ends on Friday, December 9.
+The PSYCH 107 tutoring Schedule for the Spring 2017 semester is as follows; Tutoring is free, and no appointment is needed.
+It begins February 14th, 2017 and ends on Thursday, May 18, 2017.